Frequently Asked Questions

 Can transfer students receive housing through room selection?

-What lottery numbers will TYP students receive?
+What room selection numbers will TYP students receive?

 Students currently enrolled in the TYP program can participate in room selection.
-They will be treated as rising sophomores and will receive a random lottery number between 1 and 1000.
-TYP alumni, however, will receive lottery numbers between 1001 and 3000.
+They will be treated as rising sophomores and will receive a random number between 1 and 1000.
+TYP alumni, however, will receive numbers between 1001 and 3000.

 I want to live in (insert quad here).
 Will I be able to select a suite/apartment/room there with my number?